web-platform-tests/wpt/docs/writing-tests/aamtest.md

 * The name of the pytest fixture that returns access to the API (if you are on the correct platform).
 * The platform of that API.
-* The python library that provides bindings to query the API.
+* The Python library that provides bindings to query the API.

 | API Name | Fixture Name | Platform | Python Bindings |
 |---|---|---|---|